 Dylan Russell is a partner in the Hoover Slovacek LLP litigation and appellate practice sections.
 He is Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization.
-Now in his fifteenth year of practice after joining the firm as a law clerk in 2002, his focus is in the area of complex litigation and appeals.
-In his trial practice, he has successfully tried numerous jury and bench trials as first-chair counsel.
-In his appellate practice, he has presented oral arguments to the U.S. Courts of Appeals for the Fifth Circuit and Second Circuit, the Texas Supreme Court, and to the lower appellate courts, including numerous times to the First and Fourteenth Courts of Appeals in Houston and also the courts of appeals in Waco and Corpus Christi.
+Only 428 attorneys licensed in Texas currently hold this certification, out of approximately 98,000 licensed attorneys.
+Now in his sixteenth year of practice after joining the firm as a law clerk in 2002, his focus is in the area of complex litigation and appeals.
+In his appellate practice, he has presented oral arguments to the U.S. Courts of Appeals for the Fifth Circuit and Second Circuit, the Texas Supreme Court as recently as January of 2019, and to the lower appellate courts, including numerous times to the First and Fourteenth Courts of Appeals in Houston and also the courts of appeals in Waco and Corpus Christi.
 He has also briefed many appeals and petitions for writ of mandamus to the Texas Supreme Court and many lower courts of appeals throughout Texas.

 In addition to addressing disputes before federal and state courts and private arbitrators, Mr. Russell has handled disputes before various judicial and administrative bodies including the United States Judicial Panel on Multidistrict Litigation, the Texas Commission on Environmental Quality, the Public Utility Commission, the State Office of Administrative Hearings, and an administrative review panel of the U.S. Customs and Border Protection agency.